 Although I didn’t find Alta Badia to be as English-centric as other European ski areas, enough people speak English here to make it user friendly.
 We loved Alta Badia, although other well-known favorite resorts include Val Gardena and Cortina d’Ampezzo.
 We don’t have other recommendations in these areas for families in our portfolio yet, although the sister property to our recommended Hotel Adler-Thermae is called Alder Dolomiti and offers a full kids’ club.

 Alta Badia is only a 1.5 hour drive from Innsbruck and 2.5 hours from Venice.
 The roads here can be hairy in bad weather.
 Rather than renting a car, I’d recommend budgeting for a driving service or bus from one of the main regional train stations or the airport.

 Need help planning a trip to Italy or any other top family travel destination?
-Our Family Vacation Planning Team can help!
-Request assistance on My Trip Planner.
+Connect with us on our Family Travel Advisor page.